13 Things Doctors Want You to Know About The Keto Diet

 If you have a history of an eating disorder, steer clear of this diet

 There’s no way around it: This eating style is restrictive.
 “In the extreme, diets like the keto diet can actually predispose vulnerable people to full-blown eating disorders,” says Alexis Conason, a licensed psychologist in New York City.
 “While not everyone who diets develops an eating disorder, many people suffering from eating disorders say that their eating disorder was triggered by a diet plan.
 Dieting is a factor that intersects with other predisposing factors (like genetics), and can set the wheels in motion for a full-fledged eating disorder.”
-If this is sounding familiar, Conason recommends focusing on health over weight, which can help put you in a healthier headspace.
-If you’re struggling, here’s more information on how to handle adult eating disorders.
+If this is sounding familiar, Conason recommends focusing on health more than weight, which can help put you in a healthier headspace.

 If lasting weight loss is your primary goal, you should choose the eating style you think you can sustain long term.
 “Research shows good evidence of faster weight loss when patients go on a ketogenic diet compared to participants on a more traditional low-fat diet or even a Mediterranean diet,” Dr. Sethi says.
 “However, that difference in weight loss seems to disappear over time.”
 In other words, the keto diet hasn’t been shown to be better for weight loss than other diets long-term.

 And if overall health is your concern, the same advice rings true: “A balanced, unprocessed diet, consisting of fruits and vegetables, lean meats, fish, whole grains, nuts, seeds, olive oil, and lots of water seems to have the best evidence for a longer, healthier life,” Dr. Sethi says.
-Read on for the inspiring tips from people who lost 50+ pounds—and kept it off.
+Next, check out the things you need to know before starting the keto diet.

 - Naresh Rao, DO, partner at Sports Medicine at Chelsea and author of Step Up Your Game